vipulkumawat/vipulkumawat.github.io/_posts/2023-10-01-a-key-value-database.md

 ---
 layout: post
-title:  "A Key Value Database"
+title: "A Key-Value Database"
 summary: "A Key-Value Database, often referred to as a Key-Value Store or KVS, belongs to the NoSQL (Not Only SQL) database category.
 It operates by storing data in the form of key-value pairs.
-In this database model, each data entry is linked to a unique identifier known as a "key," while the actual data content is stored as the "value" corresponding to that specific key."
+In this database model, each data entry is linked to a unique identifier known as a \"key,\" while the actual data content is stored as the \"value\" corresponding to that specific key."
 author: vipul
 date: '2023-10-01 14:35:23 +0530'
 category: database